 I was lucky enough to pull my lettuces with a little arugula (love the pepperiness of arugula) right from my garden.
-Lettuce is so easy to grow and I love being able to go out back and picking it fresh, right before it’s time to eat them.
+Lettuce is so easy to grow and I love being able to go out back and pick it fresh, right before it’s time to eat them.

 Don’t have a garden?
 Any packaged baby lettuce mix will work.
 Remove the lettuce from the refrigerator just about 15 minutes before you are ready to make this salad.
-Baby lettuces, baby romaine and butter lettuces are all better when they are not ice cold.
+Baby lettuces, baby romaine, and butter lettuces are all better when they are not ice cold.
 Almost room temperature is almost right.

 Want to know more about strawberries and how to keep them fresh longer?
 Check out the article I wrote about them here when I used them to make my delicious Fresh Homemade Strawberry Shortcake…which would be the perfect way to finish up that flat of strawberries, don’t you think?

 Remember when making the salad use the dressing sparingly.
-While it is quite good, if I do say so myself, you don’t want to drown the lovely flavors of the lettuces and strawberries.
+While the dressing is quite good, if I do say so myself, you don’t want to drown the lovely flavors of the lettuces and strawberries.
 You want to enhance them, so a little dressing goes a long way (and will also keep the calories in check).

 LindySez: This salad is perfect with a dry rose’ wine.
 A perfect summer lunch on the patio.